 3. Change the VPN protocol

-A VPN protocol is a set of rules through which your devices and the VPN server communicates and send and receives data through encrypted tunnel.
-Your internet speed depends on what VPN protocol you are using and what are your needs.
+A VPN protocol is a set of rules through which your devices and the VPN server communicate and send and receive data through an encrypted tunnel.
+Your internet speed depends on what VPN protocol you are using and what your needs are.

 There are various VPN protocols, and most commercial VPNs give you the option to choose between them.
 I recommend OpenVPN (UDP) if you are looking for a fast and secure connection.
 However, modern VPN protocols like WireGuard also offer fast speed and the best data encryption.